 - Abnormal or irregular uterine bleeding (such as menorrhagia, post-menopausal bleeding or spotting)

 - Removal of fluid or products retained in the uterus that were found on imaging

 - Removal of abnormal uterine tissue such as polyps and small fibroids

 - Cervical stenosis

 - The removal of placental and/or fetal tissue that remains in the uterus after a miscarriage, planned pregnancy termination, or preterm/term delivery

 - Bleeding not responsive to hormone therapy

-The procedure is done either in an outpatient clinic, your doctor’s office or in a hospital setting.
-Your Forest Hills, Queens gynecologist performs a D&C hysteroscopy when there’s a reason to visualize, or remove tissue from, your uterus.
-He explains the reasons for doing the procedure and provide specific instructions, like whether you should eat or not beforehand.
+The procedure is usually done either in an outpatient clinic, your doctor’s office or in a hospital setting.
+Your Forest Hills, Queens gynecologist will performs a D&C hysteroscopy when there is a reason to visualize, or remove tissue from, your uterus.
+Your doctor will explain the reasons for doing the procedure and provide specific instructions, like whether you should eat or not beforehand.

 Arrange for someone to be with you or clear your day so that you can completely recover from anesthesia before you drive home.
 Even though most women are able to go home the same day, it depends on the procedure and your reaction to the anesthesia.